In 2013, Kroll launched its inaugural study examining general goodwill impairment trends across countries and industries within the European market.

 - Materials registered its highest goodwill impairment level since 2013, as the pandemic lockdowns delayed construction projects and disrupted global supply chains.

-- Consumer Staples was the only industry seeing a decline in 2019, as demand for necessities helped offset some of the adverse effects of the pandemic.
-However, the aggregate goodwill impairment in 2020 was still the second highest level registered by this industry, following the record-high reached in 2019.
+- Consumer Staples was the only industry seeing a decline in 2020, as demand for necessities helped offset some of the adverse effects of the pandemic.
+However, the aggregate goodwill impairment in 2020 was still the second highest level registered by this industry, following the record high reached in 2019.

 - At €13.4 bn, Spain was the country within the STOXX® Europe 600 with the highest aggregate amount of goodwill impairment in 2020.
-This represented more than a threefold increase from the 2019 level (of €4.0 bn), but it was disproportionately driven by a single event.
+This represented more than a threefold increase from the 2019 level (of €4.0 bn), disproportionately driven by a single event.